Steppschuh/Micro-Beat-Detection/README.md

 ## Getting Started

-Connect the analog output of your microphone to pin `A0`.
+Connect the analog output of a microphone (e.g. the [MAX9814](https://www.adafruit.com/product/1713)) to pin `A0`.
 This pin will be configured to allow faster sampling from analog input.
 Refer to [this](http://yaab-arduino.blogspot.com/2015/02/fast-sampling-from-analog-input.htm) to learn more.

+Deploy the '.ino' file onto your microcontroller.
 Without any modifications, you should see the onboard LED flashing up for each detected beat.
 You can also connect an external LED to pin `D9` to see the beat detection output.

 To get an idea of what the beat detection is thinking, connect to the serial port with a baut rate of `115200`.